 Share your love and knowledge with your personally curated inspiration for their year ahead:

-- Pay it forward with a copy of your favourite book as a thoughtful Christmas gift.
+Pay it forward with a copy of your favourite book as a thoughtful Christmas gift.
 Explain on the inside cover how the book changed your life and why you think they’ll love it too.
+If you are looking for some awesome adventure book inspiration check out our MUST READ list here…

-- Create personalised playlists that they can listed to while running, hiking, mountain biking etc. Include your favourite tunes as well as songs that remind you of them and time you’ve spent together.
+Create personalised playlists that they can listen to while running, hiking, mountain biking etc. Include your favourite tunes as well as songs that remind you of them and time you’ve spent together.

 If you want to take things one step further and go completely waste free this Christmas but don’t know how to broach this with your friends and family, you might like to share this beautifully worded message we recently received from the team at Seed & Sprout.